-The current (2016) average lifespan is almost 83 in Canada.
+The average lifespan (age-at-death) is almost 83 in Canada.
 Healthspan is the quality of life over time maximizing well-being in the following categories:

 - Mind & cognition (processing speed, short term memory)